navidre/new_grokking_to_leetcode/tutorial/README.md

 print(is_valid_bst(root))
 ```

 This function will check every node in the tree ensuring it obeys the constraints of BST with respect to its position.
-It does this efficiently by narrowing the valid range of values as it traverses the tree, ensuring a time complexity of \(O(n)\), where \(n\) is the number of nodes, since each node is visited once.
+It does this efficiently by narrowing the valid range of values as it traverses the tree, ensuring a time complexity of $O(n)$, where $n$ is the number of nodes, since each node is visited once.

 #### 2. Lowest Common Ancestor of a Binary Search Tree (Leetcode 235)